gcarreno/meta-literature/plugins/Readme.md

 ###HTML

-This one is a must and will be shipping with the initial batch
+This one is a must and will be shipping with the initial batch.

 ###Mardown